robmarkcole/HASS-Sighthound/README.md

 This component adds an image processing entity where the state of the entity is the number of `people` detected in an image.
 The number of `faces` are exposed as an attribute of the sensor.
 Note that whenever a face is detected in an image, a person is always detected.
 However a person can be detected without a face being detected (e.g. if they have their back to the camera).
 Note that in order to prevent accidentally using up your requets to Sighthound, by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.
 Alternativley, periodic scanning can be enabled by configuring a `scan_interval` (shown in example config below).

+If `save_file_folder` is configured, on each new detection of a person an annotated image with the name `sighthound_latest.jpg` is saved if it doesnt already exist, and over-written if it does exist.
+The `sighthound_latest.jpg` image shows the bounding box around detected people and can be displayed on the Home Assistant front end using a local_file camera, and used in notifications.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Add to your Home-Assistant config:

 ```yaml